Your Vegetable Soup Secrets

 When it comes to vegetables, their nutritional clock begins to tick right after being picked.

 It is possible to lose nutrients as the veggies go through some processes such as transport to the distribution center, get displayed in the grocery store, purchasing and storing them in your fridge.
-It is, therefore, true that the more time spent away from the plant, the more the nutrients lost.
+It is, therefore, true that the more time spent away from the plant, the more the nutrients are lost.

 For this reason, buying the vegetables from farmers markets is never a bad idea.
 This will help reduce the time from the harvest to the table.